Skip to: ContentEnd

 Bell Ringing

-Occasionally I have found myself writing Articles about bell ringing for non-ringing audiences.
-As they are no longer available elsewhere and could be of continued interest, I have republished them here.
+I have occasionally found myself writing Articles about tower bell ringing for non-ringing audiences.
+As these articles are no longer available elsewhere and could be of continued interest, I have republished them here.

-My dad Colin has recorded some of my ringing over the years, although I'm pretty sure he's more interested in dabbling with digital audio than recording bells.
+My dad Colin has recorded some of my ringing over the years, although I'm pretty sure he was more interested in dabbling with digital audio than recording bells.
 If you want to listen yourself, a few recordings can be found on his Colin's Audio Odds 'n' Ends web page.

 Archived projects and research